apache/incubator-graphar/docs/cpp/examples/snap-to-graphar.rst

 Convert the SNAP Dataset to GraphAr Format
 ------------------------------------------

-This first step if to first constructs VertexInfo, EdgeInfo, and GraphInfo objects, and then writes them to Yaml files.
+The initial phase involves constructing VertexInfo, EdgeInfo, and GraphInfo objects, which are subsequently serialized into YAML files.
-For example, the following code snippet shows how to create and save the vertex info file.
+For instance, the code snippet below illustrates the creation and storage of the vertex information file.

 .. code:: C++

   auto version = GAR_NAMESPACE::InfoVersion::Parse("gar/v1").value();

   // meta info